-At the November 18, 2021 and December 14, 2021 meetings, and throughout the year, the Board received and considered performance information for the Fund provided by BBH.
+At the November 17, 2022 and December 13, 2022 meetings, and throughout the year, the Board received and considered performance information for the Fund provided by BBH.
 The Board considered the Fund's performance relative to a peer category of other mutual funds in a report compiled by Broadridge.
 As part of this review, the Trustees considered the composition of the peer category, selection criteria and reputation of Broadridge who prepared the peer category analysis.
 The Board reviewed and discussed, with both BBH and Broadridge, the report's findings and discussed the positioning of the Fund relative to the selected peer category.

-The Board considered short-term and long-term investment performance for the Fund over various periods of time as compared to a selection of peer funds, noting the Fund's below average performance in the 1- and 2- year periods, average performance in the 3-, 5- and 10-year periods and above average performance in the 4-year period, each ended September 30, 2021.
+The Board considered short-term and long-term investment performance for the Fund over various periods of time as compared to a selection of peer funds, noting the Fund's below average performance in the 1-, 2-, 3- and 4- year periods and average performance in the 5- and 10-year periods ended September 30, 2022.
 They further noted the Fund's historical track record of positive absolute returns was consistent with the investment approach communicated to investors.
 In evaluating the performance of the Fund, the Board considered the risk expectations for the Fund as well as the level of Fund performance in the context of Fund expenses and the Investment Adviser's profitability.